1. How much does it cost?

 1. What sort of therapy do you do?

-I am an Integrative Psychotherapeutic Counsellor which means that I integrate theory from five different psychotherapeutic theoretical models.
+I am an Integrative Psychotherapeutic Counsellor/Psychotherapist which means that I integrate theory from five main different psychotherapeutic theoretical models.
 The models I use are TA (Transactional Analysis), Psychodynamic (dealing with unconscious processes), CBT (Cognitive Behavioural Therapy), Relational (which uses the therapeutic relationship) and Mentalization Based Treatment (MBT).

 2. What qualifications do you have?

 I am a Senior Accredited Member of BACP (The British Association for Counselling and Psychotherapy), I have a Degree (BA Hons) in Counselling, a Diploma in Counselling and I am trained in CBT (Cognitive Behavioural Therapy), Mentalization Based Treatment (MBT) and Couples Counselling.
-I have also completed an additional training as a Supervisor of other therapists.
+I have also completed an additional training as a Supervisor of other therapists and have applied to be granted the status of MBACP (Snr Accred) Supervisor.

 3. What is the difference between counselling, therapy, talking therapy and psychotherapy?